exaspace/avrotool/README.md

 **Convert a plain Avro binary datum to a Confluent Avro binary datum**

     $ avrotool --wrap-datum --datum-file datum.avro --schema-id 123 > datum.cavro

+**Register a schema with a subject in a schema registry**

+    $ avrotool --register --subject foo --schema-file foo.avsc --schema-registry-url 'http://localhost:8081/'

+**Delete a subject in a schema registry**

+    $ avrotool --delete --subject foo --schema-registry-url 'http://localhost:8081/'

+**Delete a single version of a subject in a schema registry**

+    $ avrotool --delete --subject foo --subject-version 42 --schema-registry-url 'http://localhost:8081/'

 # Installation (docker)